yokawasa/azure-search-ta/README.md

 ```

-### Example2: Output format normal
+### Example2: Analyzing text from a file and 'simple' output format
-Suppose you want to do text analysis for ja.microsoft analyzer in jaanalyzertest index
+Suppose you want to read text from simple1.txt and make analysis for the text with ja.microsoft analyzer in jaanalyzertest index
 ```
 $ cat sample1.txt
 吾輩は猫である